xgbuils/iterum/doc/API.md

 ### .isEqualWith (iterable, comparator = sameValueZero)

 Returns if iterable object and iterable parameter iterates over the same values in the same order.
-Values are compared applying the `comparator` predicate whiich is [sameValueZero](http://ecma-international.org/ecma-262/7.0/#sec-samevaluezero) by default.
+It always returns `false` if iterables generate different number of values.
+Values are compared applying the `comparator` predicate which is [sameValueZero](http://ecma-international.org/ecma-262/7.0/#sec-samevaluezero) by default.

 #### usage:
 ``` javascript